 From the early 15th century, Medieval Europe began to morph into early modern Europe.
 In the later Middle Ages trade had expanded, towns had grown in number and size, and a new, more sophisticated society had emerged.
-In large parts of western Europe feudalism, with its fragmented power-structures, had begun to give way to centralised monarchies, with their concentration of power in the hands of the king (or queen) and the officials who did the royal bidding.
+In large parts of western Europe feudalism, with its fragmented power-structures, had begun to give way to centralized monarchies, with their concentration of power in the hands of the king (or queen) and the officials who did the royal bidding.

 This process had been enabled by – and in turn stimulated – the rise of gunpowder armies.
-Cannons and handguns put a final end to the military superiority of heavily armoured knights and the invincibility of castles.
+Cannons and handguns put a final end to the military superiority of heavily armored knights and the invincibility of castles.
 Being expensive, cannons placed enhanced military power in the hands of those best able to afford them, the monarchs.
 With the rise of central power came an expansion in royal bureaucracies.

 Artists and architects looked back to Roman models for their inspiration, and so remade much of the physical environment of European towns and countryside.
 Writers and thinkers also looked back to Greek and Roman philosophers, and this prompted them to rethink not only much of their understanding about the world, but, more importantly, the ways they sought this understanding.

-From this would arise the experimental techniques of modern scientific enquiry; over the next few centuries the work of Vesalius, Copernicus, Kepler, Harvey, Galileo, Newton and many others would revolutionise the West’s knowledge of the material universe.
+From this would arise the experimental techniques of modern scientific enquiry; over the next few centuries the work of Vesalius, Copernicus, Kepler, Harvey, Galileo, Newton and many others would revolutionize the West’s knowledge of the material universe.

 In the meantime, the West’s knowledge of the geography of the world expanded enormously with the voyages of discovery which began in the 15th century.
 The iconic moment in this was the accidental discovery of the Americas by Christopher Columbus in 1492, but there was a long series of voyages and overland expeditions which each contributed to Europeans’ understanding of the world.